-This tower stands 421 meters high with Observation Deck at 276 meters above ground as well as an Open Air Deck and a revolving restaurant, the Atmosphere 360.
-Its top four floors of the tower are used as communication purposes and TV and radio broadcast stations.
+This tower stands 421 meters high with an Observation Deck at 276 meters above the ground as well as an Open Air Deck and a revolving restaurant, the Atmosphere 360.
+Its top four floors of the tower are used for communication purposes and TV and radio broadcast stations.

-You can also walk up the 2000 steps to the tower, but require to pre-book under a group of minimum 20 people.
+You can also walk up the 2000 steps to the tower, but are required to pre-book under a group of a minimum of 20 people.
 An annual running competition will be held at the tower where participants get to race up the stairs to the top.

-Tips: The Open Deck will be closed when it is rain, lightning or thunderstorm.
+Tips: The Open Deck will be closed when it is raining, lightning or thunderstorm.